fluttercommunity/flutter_workmanager/README.md

 );
 ```

-**Background App Refresh permission** on iOS:
+### Background App Refresh permission
-On iOS user can disable Background App Refresh permission anytime, hence background tasks can only run if user has granted the permission.
+On iOS user can disable `Background App Refresh` permission anytime, hence background tasks can only run if user has granted the permission.
-With Workmanager().checkBackgroundRefreshPermission() you can check whether background app refresh is enabled.
+With `Workmanager().checkBackgroundRefreshPermission()` you can check whether background app refresh is enabled.
 If it is not enabled you might ask
 the user to enable it in app settings.

 ```dart